African swine fever virus: Europe

-In January 2022, ASF cases were reported in Northern Italy, Latvia and Hungary.
+In January 2022, ASF cases were reported in northern Italy, Latvia, and Hungary.

+In September 2023, one case was reported from Sweden.

-2018-2020 African swine fever panzootic
+2018–2020 African swine fever panzootic

 China and East Asia

 In August 2018, China reported the first African swine fever outbreak in Liaoning province, which was also the first reported case in East Asia.
 By September 1, 2018, the country had culled more than 38,000 hogs.
 Since the week of September 10, 2018, China has blocked transports of live pigs and pig products in a large part of the country to avoid spread beyond the 6 provinces where the virus was then confirmed.
 By the end of 2018, the outbreaks had been reported in 23 provinces and municipalities across China.
-On April 25, 2019, the virus was reported to have spread to every region of China, as well as parts of Southeast Asia, including Cambodia, Laos, Thailand and Vietnam.
-The Chinese pig population was reported to have declined by almost 100 million compared with the previous year, driving European pork prices to reach a six-year high.
+On April 25, 2019, the virus was reported to have spread to every region of China, as well as parts of Southeast Asia, including Cambodia, Laos, Thailand, and Vietnam.
+The Chinese population was reported to have declined by almost 100 million compared with the previous year, driving European pork prices to reach a six-year high.

-Ze Chen, Shan Gao, and co-workers from Nankai University detected ASFV in Dermacentor (hard ticks) from sheep and bovines using small RNA sequencing.
+Ze Chen, Shan Gao and co-workers from Nankai University detected ASFV in Dermacentor (hard ticks) from sheep and bovines using small RNA sequencing.
 This 235-bp segment had an identity of 99% to a 235-bp DNA segment of ASFV and contained three single nucleotide mutations (C38T, C76T and A108C).
-C38T, resulting in a single amino-acid mutation G66D, suggests the existence of a new ASFV strain, which is different from all reported ASFV strains in the NCBI GenBank database and the ASFV strain (GenBank: MH713612.1) reported in China in 2018.
+C38T, resulting in a single amino-acid mutation G66D, suggests the existence of a new ASFV strain, which is different from all reported ASFV strains in the NCBI Genbank database and the ASFV strain (GenBank: MH713612.1) reported in China in 2018.
 In December 2019, China banned imports of pigs and wild boars from Indonesia because of African swine fever outbreaks that reached 392 on 17 December.

-On September 2019, South Korea confirmed a second case of African swine fever at a pig farm in Yeoncheon, where 4,700 pigs had been raised, a day after reporting its first-ever outbreak of the virus.
+In September 2019, South Korea confirmed a second case of ASF at a pig farm in Yeoncheon, where 4,700 pigs had been raised, a day after reporting its first-ever outbreak of the virus.
 As of 31 October 2019, the virus has been detected in domestic pigs in nine places in Gyeonggi-do and five places in Incheon City.
 It was also confirmed in 18 wild boars from Gangwon-do and Gyeonggi-do, inside or near the Civilian Control Zone.